Do you ever find yourself wishing you had more time to focus on the creative aspects of music?

 – Service to collect emails: First off, you need to sign up for an email marketing service to build an email list.
 You can learn more here.

 – Welcome email: It’s important to engage new subscribers as soon as possible.
-The best way to do this is to setup email automation that automatically sends a welcome email to visitors that enter their email on your website.does that for you.
-Ideally, you want to offer something of value like a free download in the welcome email.
+The best way to do this is to set up email automation that automatically sends a welcome email to visitors that enter their email on your website.does that for you.
+Ideally, you want to offer something of value as a free download in the welcome email.

 – Design an email template that is consistent with your branding: Instead of having to create a new design each time you send out an email, you can just design one template and use it every time.

 There are many artists out there who don’t have specific goals or have a good grasp on what they want to accomplish.
 Hopefully, you don’t fall into this category, because if you’re just winging it and hoping for the best, you may end up wasting time and money in the long run.

 If you want to sell an album, you don’t just start recording music right away.
 There needs to be a plan that covers all the tasks you need to accomplish before successfully creating your album.
 By breaking your goal down into more manageable steps, there will be fewer obstacles to derail you and waste your precious time.